IRTF-HRPC/.github/hrpccharter.md

 How are human rights and public interest policy considered in the development of the Internet?

-The Human Rights and Policy Considerations Research Group is chartered to research of protocol development that is responsible towards and mindful of the human rights of others and whether standards and protocols can enable, strengthen or threaten human rights, as defined in the Universal Declaration of Human Rights (UDHR) [1] and the International Covenant on Civil and Political Rights (ICCPR) [2].
+The Human Rights and Policy Considerations Research Group is chartered to research on protocol development that is responsible towards and mindful of the human rights of others and whether standards and protocols can enable, strengthen or threaten human rights, as defined in the Universal Declaration of Human Rights (UDHR) [1] and the International Covenant on Civil and Political Rights (ICCPR) [2].

 Furthermore HRPC researches how protocols can influence policy concerns that intersect with human rights, and vice versa.
 This research group is a discursive resource for the community to support the development process in recognizing these potential public policy impacts as well assist to address those impacts adequately.
 The Global Data Protection Regulation [3], principles of necessity and proportionality of surveillance [4], are examples of policy developments that have led to rich areas of work for the IETF through the Privacy Enhancements and Assessments research group (PEARG) and more such regulatory actions are expected as the digital age progresses.